451EK/CalculationBot/README.md

 -I used Visual Studio Code as editor and discord.js as library.

--New features will come with updates,take a look to <a href="https://github.com/451EK/CalculationBot/blob/main/current--version">current--version</a> file to see current bot version.
+-New features will come with updates.

 -You can come to <a href="https://discord.gg/tXd9gPtKCj">Support Server</a> to give suggestion or get support and information.